MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_powershell.md

 ##Step 2 - Prepare Web Server Software

-The next step to prepare the container to host the web server is to install the web server software.
+The next step to prepare the container is to install the web server software.
 This example will use nginx for Windows.
 Download and extract the nginx software to c:\nginx-1.9.3 on the container.
 The software can be downloaded from [nginx for Windows](http://nginx.org/en/download.html).
 Or use the following commands in the container to download and extract the nginx software to C:\nginx-1.9.3.

 ```powershell
 #Establish PowerShell session with the container.